How old do you have to be to start?

 Do I need to wear special clothing?

-No special clothing is required at the beginning, just wear something comfortable and easy to move around in such as shorts or joggers and a t-shirt or a tracksuit and t-shirt, but you will have to remove any jewellery such as necklaces and bracelets, you don’t have to worry about shoes as Karate is performed in bare feet.
+No special clothing is required at the beginning, just wear something comfortable and easy to move around in such as shorts or joggers and a t-shirt or a tracksuit (no skirts or dresses).
+We train bare feet so no shoes are required. but you will have to remove any jewellery such as necklaces and bracelets, you don’t have to worry about shoes as Karate is performed in bare feet.
 After a few weeks when you have decided that you want to continue lessons you will need to purchase a Karate suit (called a gi) this can be purchased from the club or you’re more than welcome to purchase one yourself.

 What is Karate?

 Karate is a form of civilian self-protection originally developed in Okinawa before becoming popular in Japan.
 The word ‘Karate’ means empty hand or weaponless self-defence.
 Japanese Karate was made popular by the Okinawan master Funakoshi Gichin who introduced it to the Japanese mainland in 1922.
 Funakoshi Gichin once wrote:

 Should children take Karate Lessons?